Last updated: February 16, 2021

 Living in the midst of a pandemic is challenging; it has led us to adopt unconventional approaches to carry on with our work and daily lives.
-After being in lockdown for months, there’s still a sense of looming uncertainty for many newcomers to Canada, including international students.
+Even with restrictions slowly easing, there’s still a sense of looming uncertainty for many newcomers to Canada, including international students.

-Back in March, as campuses temporarily shut down and course delivery moved online, some international students decided to head back to their home countries while others stayed either on or off-campus in Canada.
-With travel restrictions still in place in many countries, new and returning international students are seeking reliable information to plan their next steps and understand what to expect upon landing.
+Back in March 2020, as campuses temporarily shut down and course delivery moved online, some international students decided to head back to their home countries while others stayed either on or off-campus in Canada.
+With uncertainty about travel restrictions in many countries, new and returning international students are seeking reliable information to plan their next steps and understand what to expect upon landing.

 Through this article, we hope to share consolidated information from authentic sources so you can plan your travel, stay, and studies smoothly and without stress.